druv01/yolov8or5/README.md

 ### This project was created as part of Dissertation for MSc in Big Data Analytics and Artificial Intelligence at ATU.

-The objective is to compare the object detection performance of YOLOv5 and YOLOv8 on KITTI dataset.
+The objective was to compare the object detection performance of YOLOv5 and YOLOv8 on KITTI dataset.

 ### The system design

 ![Performance](images/design.png)

-### The result is displayed in the below graph.
+### The perfroamce obtained for the models is displayed in the below graph.

 ![Performance](images/perf.png)